cokaholic/TKKeyboardControl/README.md

 # TKKeyboardControl

-TKKeyboardControl adds keyboard awareness and scrolling dismissal (a.k.a. iMessages app) to any view with only 1 line of code for Swift.
+TKKeyboardControl adds keyboard awareness and scrolling dismissal (a.k.a. iMessages app) to any view with only 1 line of code **for Swift**.
 This library is inspired by [DAKeyboardControl](https://github.com/danielamitay/DAKeyboardControl)

 [![CI Status](http://img.shields.io/travis/cztatsumi-keisuke/TKKeyboardControl.svg?style=flat)](https://travis-ci.org/cztatsumi-keisuke/TKKeyboardControl)